Arsinoe IV: Year of birth

 Arsinoë's year of birth is generally regarded as being between 68 and 63 BC: The Encyclopædia Britannica cites 63 BC, making her 15 at the time of her uprising and defeat against Julius Caesar and 22 at her death, while the researcher Alissa Lyon cites 68 BC making her 27 at her death.
 Joyce Tyldesley places her birth date as between 68 and 65 BC.
-An alternate hypothesis was in the docudrama "Cleopatra: Portrait of a Killer", in which it was alleged a headless skeleton of a female child between the ages of 15 and 18 may be Arsinoë, however it has turned out since then that body in fact belonged to a male (see below).
+An alternate hypothesis was in the docudrama "Cleopatra: Portrait of a Killer", in which it was alleged a headless skeleton of a female child between the ages of 15 and 18 may be Arsinoë.

 Her actions in the brief war against Caesar naturally suggest that she was older than that and thus, would make it impossible for her to be the headless female child buried in the tomb.
-Perhaps the strongest evidence that she was in fact exercising her own authority is that Caesar, after the Pharos debacle, was prepared to release Ptolemy XIII — a male, who continued the war against Caesar — just to get his hands on her.
+Perhaps the strongest evidence that she was in fact exercising her own authority is that Caesar, after the Pharos debacle, was prepared to release Ptolemy XIII—a male, who continued the war against Caesar—just to get his hands on her.
 Stacy Schiff, who places Arsinoë's age at around seventeen during the events of 48-47 BC, notes that Arsinoë "burned with ambition" and was "not the kind of girl who inspired complacency," writing that once Arsinoë escaped the royal palace she became more vocal against her half-sister and that she assumed her position as head of the army alongside anti-Caesar courtier Achillas.

 Tomb at Ephesus

-In the 1990s an octagonal monument situated in the centre of Ephesus was hypothesized by Hilke Thür of the Austrian Academy of Sciences to be the tomb of Arsinoë.
-Although no inscription remains on the tomb, it was dated to between 50 and 20 BC.
-In 1926 the skeleton of a purported female estimated to be between the ages of 15 and 18 years at the time of her death was found in the burial chamber.
-Thür's identification of the skeleton was based on the shape of the tomb, which was octagonal, like the second tier of the Lighthouse of Alexandria, the carbon dating of the bones (between 200 and 20 BC), the gender of the skeleton, and the age of the young woman at death.
-It was also claimed that the tomb boasts Egyptian motifs, such as "papyri-bundle" columns.
+In the 1990s the octagonal monument that had housed the remains was hypothesized by Hilke Thür of the Austrian Academy of Sciences to be the tomb of Arsinoë IV.
+Thür had re-entered the tomb at Ephesus in 1993 and examined the post-cranial remains that had been left inside the burial chamber.
+Her hypothesis regarding the skeletal remains was based on the shape of the tomb, which was octagonal like the second tier of the Lighthouse of Alexandria, the radiocarbon dating of the bones (between 200 and 20 BC), the individual's sex, and the age at their death.